-There will be no refund made of course and/or laboratory fees after the student has met the course or laboratory session.
+There will be no refund made of course and/or laboratory fees after the student has met the course or laboratory session has met the course or laboratory session.

-A refund will not be made to a student

 A refund will not be made to a student within 15 days after the beginning of classes but, upon written request, a check covering all refunds due will be mailed to the address left with the Business Manager.
 The registration receipt must be presented when making a claim for a cash refund.

-A student who enters the second semester, not knowing his first semester grades, and is required to withdraw because of failure in the work of the first semester will have all of his registration and tuition fee for the second semester refunded.
+A student who enters the second semester, not knowing his first semester grades, and is required to withdraw because of failure in the work of the first semester will have all of his tuition for the second semester refunded.